 GAPA requests WHO and Member States to place the need of LMIC for assistance in stemming the tide of alcohol to the forefront of the action plan.
-WHO needs to be resourced at all levels, including in regional and country offices, to be able to give substantial assistance to Member States to reduce alcohol harm through the implementation of SAFER including protection against conflict of interest.
+WHO needs to be resourced at all levels, including in regional and country offices, to be able to give substantial assistance to Member States to reduce alcohol harm.